brodybits/cordova-sqlite-evmax-legacy-exp-free/README.md

 XXX GENERAL: This is an EXPERIMENTAL plugin version with support for parallel reader database readers for iOS/macOS only.
 Android & Windows are NOT supported by this plugin version branch.

+XXX [brodybits / cordova-sqlite-evmax-legacy-exp-free#1](https://github.com/brodybits/cordova-sqlite-evmax-legacy-exp-free/issues/1): parallel reader/writer failures may occur due to locking as described in <https://www.sqlite.org/lockingv3.html>.
+Temporary workaround may be needed at the application layer.
+Another alternative discussed in [brodybits / cordova-sqlite-evmax-legacy-exp-free#1](https://github.com/brodybits/cordova-sqlite-evmax-legacy-exp-free/issues/1) may be to use WAL mode instead.

 XXX TODO: This document may be out of date.

 XXX read-only mode TBD possibly not enforced